ajh30117/portfoliowebsite/content/articles/on writing well/index.md

   - "Online content"
   - "Good writing"
 ---
-I’ve seen so many people recommend William Zinsser’s book *On Writing Well* to newer writers — particularly copywriters.
-But the book's first edition is actually 40-something years old, and the way we consume information has changed drastically in that time.
+I’ve seen a lot of people recommend William Zinsser’s book *On Writing Well* to newer writers — particularly copywriters.
+But the book's first edition is actually 40-something years old, and the way we consume information has changed drastically since then.

 So I decided to read through the book zeroing in on the parts most relevant to online content, to consider whether the book is still worthy of its status as a quintessential writing guide.

-My conclusion? *On Writing Well* covers basic ingredients to good writing.
-But much of its content is oversimplified or outdated.
+My conclusion? *On Writing Well* covers basic ingredients for good writing.
+But too much of its content is oversimplified or outdated.
 I think aspiring content writers may get more value out of reading newer and more relevant books on writing (like Ann Handley’s *Everybody Writes*).

-That said, there are some truly useful tips scattered throughout the book's pages.
+That said, there are some truly useful tips scattered throughout the book's chapters.
 Good thing I picked them out so you don’t have to.

-Here are the five most useful tips from Zinsser’s *On Writing Well* to help you create clear and effective digital content.
+Here are four foundational strategies from Zinsser’s *On Writing Well* to help you create clear and effective digital content.

 ### 1. Write simply and directly